ErikPrantare/ggr2glsl/README.md

 #ggr2glsl

-This is a simple utility to convert GIMP gradient files to glsl functions.
+This is a simple utility to convert GIMP gradient files to GLSL functions.

 #Usage